btdex/btdex/README.md

 ```
 $ git clone https://github.com/btdex/btdex.git
 $ cd btdex
-$ ./gradlew shadowJar
+$ ./gradlew release
 ```

-This will result on the following file:
+The many resulting files will be found inside the `build` folder, like:

 `build/libs/btdex-all.jar`

-To build the windows executable run:

-`$ ./gradlew createExe`

-This will result on the following file:
+The Windows executable will be found at:

 `build/launch4j/btdex.exe`